waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/3-sprint-3-refinement.md

 ### Changes / Improvements

-My end user said they do want there to be a small pop up asking if they are sure, incase they press delete by mistake.
+My end user said they do want there to be a small pop up asking if they are sure, in case they press delete by mistake.

 ![Workout Pop Up](screenshots/workout-pop-up.png)